BenGregory23/BenGregory23/ReadMe.md

 <h1 align="center">Hi 👋, I'm Ben</h1>
 <h3 align="center">A passionate frontend developer from France</h3>

-<p align="center"> I am currently working as a fullstack developer at ACENSI doing some Java/Angular.
-Check my repos or hit me up if you wanna collaborate! </p>
+<p align="center"> I’m currently a fullstack developer at ACENSI working with Java and Angular.
+I love building things with the tools available, but my goal is to eventually create the tools that others use.
+Check out my repositories or reach out if you’d like to collaborate! </p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=bengregory23&label=Profile%20views&color=0e75b6&style=flat" alt="bengregory23" /> </p>